tmacwill/understanding-computers/4-memory.markdown

 ![RAM](img/4-dram.jpg)

 Your laptop probably contains at least a couple of sticks of RAM.
 The CPU has the ability to _read_ values from RAM (i.e., access already-stored data) and _write_ values to RAM (i.e., store new data).
 We can think about RAM as a really long street with lots of houses.
 Each house has an **address**, which is simply a unique whole number starting from zero, that is used to identify it.
 Each one of these houses can store exactly one byte (remember, 8 bits!) of data.
 So, the total number of houses available to your computer depends on the total size of the available RAM.
 With 2 GB of RAM, for example, your computer will have about two billion houses, and with 4 GB of RAM, your computer will have about four billion houses.
+That's one heck of a block party if you ask me.
 When the CPU needs to read or write information from RAM, it will do so using a memory address.
 For example, let's say the following represents a portion of RAM.

 <table id="ram">
     <tr>